flatironinstitute/inferelator-prior/README.md

 [![codecov](https://codecov.io/gh/flatironinstitute/inferelator-prior/branch/release/graph/badge.svg)](https://codecov.io/gh/flatironinstitute/inferelator-prior)

-This is a set of pipelines to create expression and prior matrices for network inference.
+This is a set of pipelines to create expression, dynamic response, and prior matrices for network inference.
 They are designed to create data that is compatible with the [inferelator](https://github.com/flatironinstitute/inferelator) package.

 ### Usage